delr3ves/HaveANiceDayAndroid/README.md

 * The code written will have to match the product owner requirements.
 * Follow the repository code style.
 * Write good commit messages.
-* Do not send pull requests without checking if the project build is OK.
+* Do not send pull requests without checking if the project build is OK and CI status is success.
 * Review if your changes affects the repository documentation and update it.
 * Describe the PR content and don't hesitate to add comments to explain us why you've added or changed something.